jscherff/cmdbc/QUICKSTART.md

 ### Operation
 Using an _enterprise endpoint managment solution_ like **IBM BigFix**:
 1. Schedule the following command to run once per month initially, then once per quarter or as necessary:

     ```sh
     cmdbc.exe -serial -fetch
     ```

 1. Schedule the following command to run once per week:

     ```sh
     cmdbc.exe -checkin
     ```

-1. Schedule the following command to run once per month:
+1. **After the `checkin` command has been running once per week for two or three months**, Schedule the following command to run once per month:

     ```sh
     cmdbc.exe -audit
     ```

 1. Periodically parse the contents of `error.log` for issues.
 This file is located in the "log" subdirectory beneath the installation folder.